christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 ```

 The penultimate step is to copy the actual presentations into the `public` directory and create a table of contents `index.html`.
-Such a table of contents won't be very pretty but since I always link directly to specific presentations, it's only purpose is for debugging.
+Such a table of contents won't be very pretty but it is enough for debugging purposes.
-And everyone knows that software developers don't deserve pretty interfaces.
+Anyways, everyone knows that software developers don't deserve pretty interfaces ;)
 ```bash
 echo "copying presentations..."
 find . \